qwolilowp/Z_TENNOT_IU/README.md

 ## UI (user interface) Menu
 ![](ui.png?raw=true)

 This menu is related to the user interface.
 You can choose if a path or trajectory you form with your touches has only a single type of note play (for example just hexagon buttons) or could be a mixture of all possible button forms.
-You can choose between a white and a black background.
-And there is a touch simulation called "selftouch" for testing purpose.
+You can choose between a white and a black background (day/night selection).
+There is a select to increase the spcing between the hexagon buttons and a selction how big the botton areashould get.
+Note, if you change the size of the buttonarea the page gets reloaded.

-If you like to test the software with your mouse or touchpad, enable the "Use Mouse" checkbox.
-To shrink the hexagons increase the value of "Button Spacing".

 ## Gesture Menu
 ![](gest.png?raw=true)